ariel-rios-movile/pdi/objectives/numbers2.rst

-**From 2016-08-08 to 2016-08-15: Initial meetings to establish objectives** Have a meeting with Comercial, Financial & Media to understand used management techniques. **FAILED :(**
+**From 2016-08-08 to 2016-08-15: Initial meetings to establish objectives** Have a meeting with Comercial, Financial & Media to understand used management techniques. **DONE**

-**From 2016-08-23 to 2016-08-29: Initial meetings to establish objectives** Have a meeting with Comercial, Financial & Media to understand used management techniques.
+**From 2016-08-23 to 2016-08-29: Tactical movements**
+  Meeting with Gabriela Simonasi to find where IT team can reduce costs.
+  **FAILED**

+**From 2016-08-30 to 2016-09-05: Tactical movements**
+  Meeting with Gabriela Simonasi to find where IT team can reduce costs.

 Progress
 --------